 Upon arrival, visit a Bear Sanctuary established by Four Paws, the global animal welfare organisation for animals.
 The sanctuary is not only a new home to bears rescued from bile farming and the illegal wildlife trade in Vietnam, but an unforgettable experience for learning and exploring in a natural setting.

-Follow the representative of the centre to explore the bear kitchen, vet clinic and bear houses where rehabilitation processes and bear healthcare happen.
+Follow the representative of the centre to explore the bear kitchen, vet clinic and bear semi wild enclosures where rehabilitation processes and bear healthcare happen.
 The tour guide will share bear stories and give insightful information about the bears.

-After the visit, enjoy a fresh vegetarian lunch at the center.
+After the visit, enjoy a fresh vegetarian lunch at the centre.

-Continue to Cuc Phuong National Park to visit a second conservation center, the Endangered Primate Rescue Center where some of the rarest primate species in Asia including langurs and gibbons can be seen (not primates are not always active during the hotter parts of the day).
+Continue to Cuc Phuong National Park to visit a second conservation centre, the Endangered Primate Rescue Center where some of the rarest primate species in Asia including langurs and gibbons can be seen (note primates are not always active during the hotter parts of the day).

 More wildlife discovery at the Carnivore and Pangolin Education Centre.
-The current permanent resident animals include Pangolin, Binturong, Mask Palm Civet, Leopard Cat, Owston’s Civet, and Common Palm Civet.
+The current permanent resident animals include Pangolin (lives in deep burrows during the day and usually comes out at night), Binturong, Mask Palm Civet, Leopard Cat, Owston’s Civet, and Common Palm Civet.
 Listen to their rescue stories and find out why they sadly cannot return to the wild.
+Depending on the season or time of the day or nocturnal nature, some animals mentioned might not be seen.

 Continue further into Cuc Phuong National and visit the ‘Cave of Prehistoric Man’, where human skeletons and stone tools dated to some 7.500 years old have been found.